joe-speedboat/workshop.container/23 Docker command-line help.md

 ## Cherry picking
 After a few days with docker, you might see the value of this examples as well.
-Just try it out and let us discuss the value/need of this pr
+Just try it out and let us discuss the value/need of this hints.

-## Find listen ports of a docker image
+### Find listen ports of a docker image
 ```bash
 docker pull nodered/node-red